tenzint/vite-todo/README.md

 This simple app is to get my hands used to the Vue3 environment.
 A youtube video about "Vue CLI vs Vite" has convinced me to try this simple app.

 ###

+* Not using Vitesse template for this simple todo app.

 ## How to install vitesse template